 - notification to the State Regulatory Authority (SRA) of any pathogen detected in product.

 Ongoing compliance must be covered through your internal audit and verification program.

-When an establishment requests to become export registered, they must have a completed AA available for assessment.
+When you request for your establishment to become export registered, you must have a completed AA available for assessment.
 This will include: